truefoundry/elasti/README.md

 # Development

-Here are the steps to deploy Elasti in your kubernetes cluster.
+Here are the steps to deploy Elasti in your Kubernetes cluster.
 For now, we will need to deploy the Elasti-Operator and Elasti-Resolver separately.

 ### Setup Docker

-This is required to publish our docker images, and pull them inside our manifest files.
+This is required to publish our Docker images and pull them inside our manifest files.

-1. Login to the docker hub via CLI.
+1. Login to the Docker Hub via CLI.
 ```bash
 docker login -u ramantehlan
 # When asked for password, paste below text.